thebadalov/my-project/README.md

 ---------------------
 First WAY for Test ENV
 ---------------------
-The project is a POC study and consists of the deployment model of the netjs application as end2end to the test and production namespaces installed on minicube.
+The project is a POC study and consists of the deployment model of the netjs application as end2end to the test and production namespaces installed on minikube k8s.
 - EC2 server installed on AWS.
 - Minikube, docker, k8s, argocd installations on the server have been completed.
 - Github CI & Argo CD opensource tool was used for CI / CD process.